Educational resource about Bluetooth technology and wireless connectivity

 Troubleshooting Bluetooth Smartwatch Issues

-If you're experiencing audio lag with game controllers, try these troubleshooting steps:
+If you're experiencing connection drops with game controllers, try these troubleshooting steps:

 Check for interference from other wireless devices in the Accessibility environment